clairton/unoapi-cloud/README.md

-SEND_REACTION_AS_REPLY=true to send reactions as replay, default false SEND_PROFILE_PICTURE=true to send profile picture users and groups, default is true UNOAPI_RETRY_REQUEST_DELAY_MS=retry delay in miliseconds when decrypt failed, default is 1_000(a second)
+SEND_REACTION_AS_REPLY=true to send reactions as replay, default false SEND_PROFILE_PICTURE=true to send profile picture users and groups, default is true UNOAPI_RETRY_REQUEST_DELAY_MS=retry delay in miliseconds when decrypt failed, default is 1_000(a second) PROXY_URL the socks proxy url, default not use
 ```

 Bucket env to config assets media compatible with S3, this config can't save in redis: